7 Poor Working Conditions that Hurt Employee Productivity

 7) A Toxic Company Culture

-Your company culture directly influences employee engagement and productivity.
+Your company culture directly influences employee engagement and employee productivity.
 In fact, much of today’s workforce will choose to move on to a new job if the workplace culture doesn’t meet their expectations.

 Just like a bad attitude, a negative company culture is contagious.
-It lowers employee engagement and reduces productivity.
+It lowers employee engagement and reduces employee productivity.

 But there’s more to creating a positive company culture than providing great perks and hosting an occasional happy hour.
 It starts with your leadership team establishing strong core values and reinforcing them throughout your organization.